Roasted brussel sprouts are easy to prepare and loved by everyone, even veggie haters! Make this simple side dish recipe for the holidays.

-- In a large bowl, toss brussels sprouts with 2 tablespoons of olive oil, kosher salt and freshly cracked black pepper to coat thoroughly.
+- In a large bowl, toss brussels sprouts with olive oil, kosher salt and freshly cracked black pepper to coat thoroughly.

 - Transfer veggies to prepared baking sheet and roast until tender and caramelized, about 20 minutes.

 - Place roasted brussel sprouts back in bowl.
-Add remaining tablespoon olive oil, balsamic vinegar and honey and toss to coat evenly.
+Add balsamic vinegar and honey and toss to coat evenly.
 Taste and season with kosher salt if necessary and serve.

 - If using frozen sprouts, thaw and shake off excess water.
-Roast for 40 minutes instead of 20, or until they are golden brown and crispy.
+Roast for 20 minutes, or until they are golden brown and crispy.